Eligibility

 Our event is focused on connecting the public with the individuals behind the work.
 To uphold this mission, we do not accept:

-- Products designed by one person but made by a team of employees or contractors.
+• Products designed by one person but made by a team of employees, contractors, volunteers.

-We are proud to support single makers or small-scale operations that embody the essence of handmade craftsmanship.
+We are proud to support independent makers or small-scale operations that embody the essence of handmade craftsmanship.
 If you are unsure whether your work qualifies, feel free to contact us for clarification.